JxxxHuo/MatlabR/README.md

 Library(Rserve)
 Rserve()  or Rserve(port=6311)`
 ```
-# How to avoid hang on
+# How to avoid freezing/hang up

 1. Begin and End